Pseudo-turbulence in two-dimensional buoyancy driven bubbly flows: a DNS study: Results

-where, $\langle \cdot \rangle$ represents spatial averaging.
-In steady state, the energy injected by buoyancy $\epsilon_{inj}$ is balanced by viscous dissipation $\epsilon_{\mu}$.
-The energy injected by buoyancy $\epsilon_{inj} \approx (\rho_f-\rho_b) \phi g \langle U\rangle$ where $\langle U \rangle$ is the average bubble rise velocity.
-Note that $\epsilon_\sigma = -\partial_t\int\sigma ds$, where $ds$ is the bubble surface element, and its contribution is zero in the steady-state.
+Taking the dot product of \Eq{eqn:mom} with ${\bm u}$ and then performing spatial averaging, we obtain the following equation for the evolution of the total energy \cite{pan20}:

+where $\overline{\bm{F^\sigma} \cdot \bm{u}} = \partial_t E_\sigma = \partial_t \int (\sigma ds)$ is the surface energy and $ds$ is the surface element\cite{joseph_1976}.
+It is easy to verify from Table~\ref{tab:runs} that in the statistically steady state $\epsilon_{inj} \approx \epsilon_{\mu}$.
 It is important to note that the presence of spurious currents at bubble interface leads to additional numerical dissipation in VOF as well as front-tracking method \cite{popinet1999,popinet2018}.
-These effects are typically severe at low grid resolution and large Atwood ($\At$) numbers.
-Therefore, even for moderate $\Rey$ and $\At$, we have used high grid resolution (see Table~\ref{tab:runs}).
-The agreement between steady state values of $\epsilon_{\mu}$ and $\epsilon_{inj}$ is evident from Table~\ref{tab:runs}.
+These effects are typically severe at large $\Ga$ and $\At$ \cite{inno20}.
+Therefore, even for moderate $\Ga$ and $\At$, we use high grid resolution and observe reasonable agreement between steady state values of $\epsilon_{\mu}$ and $\epsilon_{inj}$ (see Table~\ref{tab:runs}).

-To investigate the energy transfer mechanism between different scales, we now derive the scale-by-scale energy budget for bubbly flows.
-Our approach is similar to \cite{frisch,pope} and does not require the flow to be homogeneous and isotropic.
-For a general field $f$, we define a corresponding coarse-grained field \cite{frisch} $f^<_{k} ({\bm x})\equiv \sum_{m \leq k} f_{\bm m} \exp(i {\bm m} \cdot {\bm x})$ with the filtering length scale $\ell = 2\pi/k$.
-Using the above definitions in Eq.~\eqref{eqn:mom}, we get the energy budget equation